The Vietnam War affected almost every

 can" battle plan, and instead sought to win the "hearts and

-In November 1968, Richard Nixon was elected president.
+On November 6, 1968, Richard Nixon was elected president.

 On December 8, 1968, activist Marv Davidov organized the